 Howard University is committed to providing access and reasonable accommodations to persons with documented disabilities in accordance with the Americans with Disabilities Act (ADA) of 1990, Section 504 of the Rehabilitation Act of 1973, and in accordance with other pertinent federal, state, and local disability and antidiscrimination law.
-The University, through its Disability Support Services (DSS), in the Office of Student Services, will coordinate support services to assist students with disabilities to maximize their educational potential through awareness of available services.
-Students, who need accommodations relative to their disabilities, and assistance in their program of study, must officially notify the Office of Disability Support Services at the time of initial enrollment or at any time during their enrollment at Howard University.
-It is strongly encouraged that students with disabilities contact the Office of Disability Support Services at beginning of the academic year to ensure that appropriate services can be established.
-Students are not required to self- disclose their disability; however, to receive accommodations from the University, they must properly inform the Office Disability Support Services in accordance with established procedures.
-Additional information is available at (202) 238-2420 or the following website: https://studentaffairs.howard.edu/diversity-incluison/disability-services
+The University, through its Office of Student Accessibility, will engage in the interactive process to assist students with disabilities to ensure equal access to course material and the educational program.
+Students, who want to self-report a disability and request accommodations relative to their disabilities must officially apply through the Office of Student Accessibility at the time of initial enrollment or at any time during their enrollment at Howard University.
+It is strongly encouraged that students with disabilities contact the Office of Student Accessibility before the beginning of the academic year to ensure that appropriate services can be established.
+Students are not required to self- disclose their disability; however, to receive accommodations from the University, they must apply for accommodations through the Office of Student Accessibility in accordance with established procedures.
+Additional information can be found on following website: https://studentaffairs.howard.edu/Accessibility or you may call the Office of Student Accessibility at 202-238-2424.